Illinois Court Records

 IllinoisCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on IllinoisCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-In Illinois, the Department of Healthcare and Family Services is responsible for providing guidelines that determine and enforce child support from non-custodial parents after divorce, separation, or marriage dissolution.
+In Illinois, the Department of Healthcare and Family Services is generally responsible for providing guidelines that determine and enforce child support from non-custodial parents after divorce, separation, or marriage dissolution.
 Also, the Illinois State Disbursement Unit (ILSDU) is responsible for processing child support payments to custodial parents.

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

 What is Illinois Child Support?